 Hopbush is a flowering evergreen shrub that belongs to the soapberry family.
-Many members of this family produce fruit that is used to make soap, earning them the soapberry name.
+Many members of this family produce fruits that are used to make soap, earning them the soapberry name.
 It is rapid growing even in poor soils, and particularly tolerant of drought and windy conditions, making it useful as a windbreak or barrier plant.

 Hopbush has what is known as a cosmopolitan distribution, meaning it can be found in many regions of the world.
 Locations that have a tropical, subtropical, or warm temperate regions may be home to this species.
 In addition to the many locations that hopbush is native to, it is also widely cultivated.

-In North America hopbush is native to in Arizona, California, New Mexico and Florida as well as Mexico.
+In North America, hopbush is native to Arizona, California, New Mexico, and Florida as well as Mexico.
 In South America, it is native to Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Ecuador, Guatemala, Honduras, Nicaragua, Peru, Panama, Suriname, Uruguay, and Venezuela.